Eisenhower Matrix for Content Creators

 DO FIRST

-• Publish video for a time-sensitive trend or news event
+• Publish content for time-sensitive trend before it peaks

-• Meet a hard deadline for a sponsored content piece
+• Meet hard deadline for sponsored content piece

-• Fix a major factual error in a video you just published
+• Fix factual error in recently published content

 PLAN THIS WEEK

-• Analyze your channel's performance data to plan future content
+• Analyze performance data to identify what resonates

-• Develop a new content format or series to test
+• Develop new content format or series concept

 DELEGATE

-• Responding to every single comment as soon as it's posted
+• Respond to every comment immediately as posted

 SKIP IF NEEDED

-• Starting a new project before finishing the current one
+• Starting new projects before finishing current ones

 That's a lot to remember!